tsteele-ndsc/githubflow-crafting/my-github-flow.md

 # GitHub Flow ++

 ## GitHub Flow + Crafting Perfect Pull Requests + Presenting Your Code

+**A great way for teams to use Git!!!**

+---

 Basically **GitHub Flow** well documented here

 [guides.github.com/introduction/flow/](https://guides.github.com/introduction/flow/])

-With optional, but recommended merge squashes used to **craft the perfect pull request!**
+With optional, but recommended, merge squashes used to **craft the perfect pull request!**

 Merge squash especially useful if **diary commits** are used.
 And I believe they should be encouraged.
 Change something, comment and commit.
 Then do it again.